-Now that we have the ability to re-open receipts, it’s important that we also have the ability to show open-preauthorizations.
+Now that we have the ability to re-open receipts, it is important that we also have the ability to show open-preauthorizations.
 This will greatly reduce the time it takes to search for open receipts.

-If you haven’t done so, go to your Receipt Archive button layout.
+If you have not done so, go to your Receipt Archive button layout.
 Select an empty space and use the boxes on the left to create your new button.
 In the functions box, click add function.
 In the box that appears, set the type to function, and a new drop-down will appear.
-Set the function drop-down to “Show Open Pre-Authorizations” Click on the add button and then click save at the top of the screen.
+Set the function drop-down to “Show Open Pre-Authorizations” Click on the add button and then click Save at the top of the screen.

 Showing Only Open Pre-auth Receipts at the Terminal

-Here’s an example of how we can filter out open pre-auth receipts at the terminal.
+Here we have an example of how we can filter out open pre-auth receipts at the terminal.
 We start with the receipt archive already open.
 A list of receipts is shown on the screen.
-We can either go through the list or use our newly created button to filter out the receipts we don’t need.
+We can either go through the list, or use our newly created button to filter out the receipts we don’t need.
 We select the “Show Open Pre-Authorizations” button.
 Notice how the list changes to display receipts that are awaiting a post-auth transaction.
 We can select that receipt and close it out.